COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

 {{< tab "Oct" >}}

+* I have been recognized in the [Stanford list of top 2% of scientists in the world](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6) in 2023.
+This is my third consecutive year to be listed.
+Thank you very much for the excellent work from my team and collaborators. <i class='fa fa-calendar' style='font-size:19px'></i> October 10

 * Our paper on "Evolutionary Multi-objective Instruction Optimization via Large Language Model-based Instruction Operators" has been accepted to the Findings of [EMNLP 2023](https://2023.emnlp.org/).
 Congratulations to Heng!
 Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> October 7
 {{< /tab >}}